mlibrary/canvas-widget/README.md

 Then host the static files in the `build` directory where needed.

-## Deploy
+## Development deploy

 `npm run deploy`

-This will deploy to Github pages hosting.
+This will deploy to Github pages hosting at https://mlibrary.github.io/canvas-widget/. **Note**: this is not staging production deployment.